nep-pack/NonlinearEigenproblems.jl/README.md

   note = 	 {https://github.com/nep-pack},
 }
 ```
-If you use a specific method, please also give credit to the method developer.
+If you use a specific method, please also give credit to the algorithm researcher.
-Reference to the method developer can be found by in, e.g., by writing `?resinv`.
+Reference to a corresponding algorithm paper can be found by in, e.g., by writing `?resinv`.

 Links below are developer info on KTH.
 We will migrate them soon: